 P104L34

-This field is present if Azimuth Axis Present field is setin Axis Present field, and not present otherwise.
+This field is present if Azimuth Axis Present field is set to 1 in Axis Present field, and not present otherwise.

 P104L37

 The Elevation field indicates the Elevation of the target relative to the sensing receiver in units of (360/2048)º.
-This field is present if Elevation Axis Present field is setin Axis Present field, and not present otherwise.
+This field is present if Elevation Axis Present field is set to 1 in Axis Present field, and not present otherwise.

 P104L50

-This field is present if Elevation Axis Present field is set in Axis Present field, and not present otherwise
+This field is present if Elevation Axis Present field is set to 1 in Axis Present field, and not present otherwise

 P104L52